zama-ai/httpz-solidity/docs/guides/types/operations.md

 # Operations on encrypted types

-This document explains the supported operations with Fully Homomorphic Encryption (FHE) ciphertexts in the `TFHE` library.
+This document outlines the operations supported on encrypted types in the `TFHE` library, enabling arithmetic, bitwise, comparison, and more on Fully Homomorphic Encryption (FHE) ciphertexts.

 ## Arithmetic operations
+The following arithmetic operations are supported for encrypted integers (`euintX`):

 | Name                    | Function name       | Symbol | Type    |
 | ----------------------- | ------------------- | ------ | ------- |